 But automotive engineers are not at their wit’s end.
 The designers of Nissan Altima 2013 were able to achieve significant mpg savings through improvement by employing a newly designed continuously variable transmission, lowering overall mass and reducing drag.

-Although sales of electric vehicle in the U.S. in 2012 were much stronger than in the previous year, they were barely noticeable, accounting for less EV Sales 2012than 0.5% of the 14.5 million cars and light duty trucks sold during the year.
+Although sales of electric vehicle in the U.S. in 2012 were much stronger than in the previous year, they were barely noticeable, accounting for less than 0.5% of the 14.5 million cars and light duty trucks sold during the year.
 With some exceptions, public interest in owning EVs, seems to be dwindling.

 A few years ago, General Motors decided to bet on electric propulsion as part of its recovery strategy, in part perhaps because worldwide sales of EVs, especially in China, are expected to grow over the next decade.
 GM elected to enter the market with the Chevy badge, targeting the demographic of market leader Toyota Prius, and planning to leverage the global presence of Chevy in future high demand markets.